Telefonica/prometheus-kafka-adapter/README.md

 Prometheus-kafka-adapter is a service which receives [Prometheus](https://github.com/prometheus) metrics through [`remote_write`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write), marshal into JSON and sends them into [Kafka](https://github.com/apache/kafka).

-## motivation

-We use `prometheus-kafka-adapter` internally at Telefonica for dumping Prometheus metrics into an object storage in diferent clouds, through [Kafka](https://github.com/apache/kafka) and Kafka-Connect.

 ## output

 It is able to write JSON or Avro-JSON messages in a kafka topic, depending on the `SERIALIZATION_FORMAT` configuration variable.